Associate in Science

 Program Learning Outcomes

-- Students will be able to demonstrate appropriate skill level on their applied instrument, and/or in operating appropriate music technology.
+- Demonstrate appropriate skill level on their applied instrument, and/or in operating appropriate music technology.

-- Students will be able to perform in an ensemble and demonstrate appropriate concert etiquette during a performance.
+- Perform in an ensemble and demonstrate appropriate concert etiquette during a performance.

-- Students will be able to describe, recognize and aurally distinguish different musical styles and forms from the history of western music.
+- Describe, recognize and aurally distinguish different musical styles and forms from the history of western music.

-- Students will be able to sight-read and perform with functional proficiency on the piano.
+- Sight-read and perform with functional proficiency on the piano.

-- Students will be able to sight-sing in major and minor keys using solfeggio.
+- Sight-sing in major and minor keys using solfeggio.

 Office: Campus Services Building, Room114B